Liver tumors in dogs: Signs, treatment and prognosis.

 A single, large tumor within the liver is most commonly a hepatocellular carcinoma.
 This type of tumor is localized to the liver and uncommonly spreads to other parts of the body.
 Other types of tumors of the liver are frequently malignant and have a much greater risk of spreading.
 If your companion has a very high AST level on blood work, the risk for a malignant tumor is greatly increased.

 Liver cancer can be a silent killer in dogs because obvious clinical signs are not always apparent.
-The hepatocellular carcinoma commonly will grow slowly, with correspondingly slow onset of visible signs.
+The hepatocellular carcinoma commonly will grow slowly, with a correspondingly slow onset of visible signs.
 Ongoing weight loss, vomiting, loss of appetite and pale gums develop as the tumor becomes larger.
 Elevation of liver enzymes picked up on blood work is common in these patients.

 Ultrasound is the most common diagnostic that is used to identify liver tumors.
-Chest X-rays and abdominal ultrasound are used to identify visible spread of the cancer; however, microscopic spread of the tumor to other organs cannot be detected with these tests.
+Chest x-rays and abdominal ultrasounds are used to identify the visible spread of cancer; however, the microscopic spread of the tumor to other organs cannot be detected with these tests.
 Additional blood work such as a blood clotting profile is commonly performed prior to surgery.

 An incision will be made into the abdomen to allow the surgeon to examine the internal organs and expose the liver tumor.
 New procedures have been developed that allow the surgeon to completely excise tumors located deep within the liver.
 In addition, bleeding is usually less with this new method of surgery versus traditional techniques; therefore, blood transfusions are less commonly needed.

-Median survival of patients receiving surgery for a hepatocellular carcinoma is approximately 3 – 5 years, whereas median survival of affected patients without surgery is much less.
+The median survival of patients receiving surgery for hepatocellular carcinoma is approximately 3-5 years, whereas the median survival of affected patients without surgery is much less.
 Patients that receive no surgery are 15 times more likely to die of their tumor than dogs that have surgery.

 For more information on this subject, speak to the veterinarian who is treating your pet.